se-for-sci/se-for-sci.github.io/content/week03/testing.md

 last thing I want to do is write a lot of boiler-plate code that makes the tests runnable & easy to use.
 Specifically, I want these features:

-- Easy to run all tests.
+- Easy to run all tests
 - Good readable output if tests fail
 - Some output if they pass
 - Various common needs (setup/teardown, mocking, parameterization, etc.)